hashicorp/terraform-provider-vsphere/website/docs/d/datacenter.html.markdown

 ## Attribute Reference

-The only exported attribute is `id`, which is the managed object ID of this datacenter.
+The only exported attribute is `id`, which is the [managed object ID][docs-about-morefs] of this datacenter.

+[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider